-Offence under Local Government Act 1993 Max Penalty Penalty Unit (as of March 2025) Section 626 (3)-carry out without prior approval of Council an activity specified in item 4 of Part C (Management of waste) of the Table to section 68 20 penalty units \$330 Section 627 (3)-having obtained the Council's approval to the carrying out of an activity specified in item 4 of Part C (Management of waste) of the Table to section 68, carry out the activity otherwise than in accordance with the terms of that approval 20 penalty units \$330
+Column 1 Column 2 Offence under Local Government Act 1993 Penalty Section 626 (3)-carry out without prior approval of Council an activity specified in item 4 of Part C (Management of waste) of the Table to section 68 \$330 Section 627 (3)-having obtained the Council's approval to the carrying out of an activity specified in item 4 of Part C (Management of waste) of the Table to section 68, carry out the activity otherwise than in accordance with the terms of that approval \$330

-[#] "Liquid Trade Waste Management Guidelines" means the Guidelines of that name produced by the Department of Energy, Utilities and Sustainability in March 2005, as in force from time to time.
+\ &quot;Liquid Trade Waste Management Guidelines" means the Guidelines of that name produced by the Department of Energy, Utilities and Sustainability in March 2005, as in force from time to time.
 The 2005 Guidelines have now been superseded by Liquid Trade Waste Management Guidelines, 2021.